• E-Commerce

 Jaaxy doesn't offer a ton of keywords, but the keywords that you do get are pretty hard to find elsewhere.

 In Alphabet Soup, Jaaxy offered me keywords like “pure protein plus cookies cream bar review”.
 If that's not a long tail keyword, I don't know what is.
 Even better, it has buying intent.
-Jaaxy perhaps offers the most unique keywords out of any tool I've ever seen.
+Jaaxy perhaps offers the most unique keywords out of any keyword research tool I've ever seen.

 tons of long tail keywords with high buying intent

 This is Jaaxy's greatest strength if you ask me.
-It's the perfect affiliate marketing keyword research tool because Jaaxy returns thousands of long tail keywords with high buying intent.
+It's the perfect affiliate marketing keyword research tool because Jaaxy returns thousands of long-tail keywords with high buying intent.

 Jaaxy does perhaps a better job than almost any other tool if you're looking for these types of keywords.
 I haven't quite seen anything like it with other tools like Long Tail Pro, KWFinder, or Ahrefs.